Jordan Boon: IFK Östersund

 On 11 March 2020, Boon left Bolton by mutual consent to join Swedish Division 2 side IFK Östersund.
-Within the first few weeks of training boon suffered an injury and then lead him fly back home with other factors including the COVID-19 pandemic making him unable to return.
+Within the first few weeks of training Boon suffered an injury and then lead him fly back home with other factors including the COVID-19 pandemic making him unable to return.

 Spennymoor Town

 On 19 September 2020 Boon signed for Spennymoor Town after a successful trial.
 He played three matches.
 He was released on 18 December.

 Poynton FC

 He signed for Cheshire Association Football League Premier Division side Poynton FC for the 2021–22 season.

 Banyule City

 On 3 January 2022, he signed for Victorian State League Division 1 side Banyule City in Australia.

 Wythenshawe Town

 He signed for Wythenshawe Town for the 2022–23 season.

+Atherton Collieries

+In July 2023, Boon returned to Atherton Collieries having previously spent time with the club on loan.

+Ngaruawahia United

+On 15 March 2024, Ngaruawahia United from New Zealand announced they had signed Boon for the 2024 season and that he would be the captain for the season.

+Stalybridge Celtic

+In September 2024, Boon returned to England, joining Northern Premier League Division One West club Stalybridge Celtic.
+He departed from the club later that year.

+Fencibles United

+In February 2025, Boon returned to New Zealand, joining Northern League club Fencibles United.